zzzprojects/learn-orm/tutorials/visual-studio/debugging-in-visual-studio.md

 ## Autos Window

-In the **Autos** window, you see variables along with their current value and their type.
+In the **Autos** window, you see variables along with their current values and their types.
 The **Autos** window shows all variables used on the current line or the preceding line.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/debugging-5.png">